 Bachelor of Science in Nursing Completion Program (RN-BSN)

-If you are an RN with an associate degree or diploma in Nursing or are currently in an AAS/ADN program and want to further your career, the Bachelor in Science in Nursing Completion Program (RN-BSN) may be right for you.
+If you are an actively licensed RN or are currently in an AAS/ADN program and want to further your career, the Bachelor in Science in Nursing Completion Program (RN-BSN) may be right for you.
 Our BSN program is online, so you can make your education fit into your schedule.

 Getting your BSN will help you to build on your nursing skills, increase your perspective of current clinical practice beyond the AAS/ADN/diploma level, enhance your leadership abilities, and help you advance in your career.